 Chek Jawa is a wetland area composed of 7 interdependent ecosystems including coastal forest, mangrove and different types of shorelines.
 Each of the ecosystems brings its share of rare plants, local and migratory birds.

-For a view overlooking the forest, there is nothing better than the observation tower (Jejawi Tower), which I headed to first before the sky fell on my head.
-It was the only place where I actually came across people since a class on an outing was coming back from there and leaving the coastal promenade along which the tower is located (named Mangrove and Coastal Loops).
+For a panoramic view of the forest, there's nothing better than the observation tower (Jejawi Tower), which is where I headed first before the sky fell.
+It was also the only place I encountered other people, as a school group on a field trip was returning from the tower and leaving the coastal promenade (called Mangrove and Coastal Loops) along which it stands.

-Given the late hour, I unfortunately didn't linger too long, but the full daytime walk can be really nice for observing the wildlife. local (you can see some exotic birds like pied hornbills, and, in addition to wild pigs, monkeys, monitor lizards etc.).
+Given the late hour, I unfortunately didn't linger too long, but the full walk during the day can be really nice to observe the local wildlife (you can see some exotic birds like pied hornbills, and, in addition to wild pigs, monkeys, monitor lizards etc).

 Pekan Quarry

-As a last quick visit before returning the bike and heading back to the city center, I was going to take a look at one of the old quarries on the island.
-These are now all filled with water and form artificial lakes which are a refuge for birds such as herons.
+As a final quick visit before returning the bike and heading back to the city center, I went to take a look at one of the island's old quarries.
+These are now all filled with water, forming artificial lakes that serve as a refuge for birds like herons.

-I was going to Week Quarry, because it is the closest to the village where the quay I arrived by is located.
+I was going to Pekan Quarry because it is the closest to the village where the dock I was arriving at is located.

 Other visits on the island